Probability density of quantum expectation values: General case

 So far we assumed that the spectrum of $A$ was non-degenerate.
 Although this is the most common situation, one may want to consider the case where $A$ is a projector.
 We then turn to the fully general case where the spectrum of $A$ consists of $\ell$ distinct eigenvalues $\{a_{j}\}_{j=1}^{\ell}$ with degeneracy $n_{j}$ satisfying $\sum_{j=1}^{\ell}n_{j}=d$.
 For a change, let us compute the moment generating function $M\left(y,\Omega\right):=\overline{e^{y\left(\mathcal{A}-\Omega\right)}}$ instead of the characteristic function.
 The shift constant is chosen to satisfy $\Omega>\max\{a_{j}\}$ so that for $y>0$ the Gaussian integral is well defined.
 Gaussian integration gives the same result as for the non-degenerate case, which we now re-write as

 To compute the above integral with the residues we must compute the following derivatives

-Alternatively, another possibility is to use the Chinese Remainder Theorem (see e.g.~\cite{gaillard_around_2008}) \footnote{LCV whishes to thank Pierre-Yves Gaillard for pointing out this connection. } to get the partial fraction decomposition of the function in eq.~(\ref{eq:integral_degenerate}).
-This way one expresses that function as a sum of functions with simple poles so that the residues can be evaluated straightforwardly.
-The results coincide and in fact eq.~(\ref{eq:residue}) provides a way to obtain the partial fraction decomposition of the function in (\ref{eq:integral_degenerate}) by differentiation.
-The procedure is outlined in \ref{eq:generating}, and the final result for the moment generating function is
+Alternatively, another possibility is to use the Chinese Remainder Theorem (see e.g.~\citep{gaillard_around_2008}) \footnote{LCV whishes to thank Pierre-Yves Gaillard for pointing out this connection. } to get the partial fraction decomposition of the function in Eq.~(\ref{eq:integral_degenerate}).
+This way one expresses the integrand in Eq.~(\ref{eq:integral_degenerate}) as a sum of functions with simple poles so that the residues can be evaluated straightforwardly.
+The results coincide and in fact eq.~(\ref{eq:residue}) provides a way to obtain the partial fraction decomposition of the function in Eq.~(\ref{eq:integral_degenerate}) by differentiation.
+The procedure is outlined in \ref{sec:Degenerate-case}, and the final result for the moment generating function is

 which correctly reduces to eq.~(\ref{eq:generating}) when all $n_{k}=1$.
 As for the non-degenerate case, this function is regular at $y=0$, and it is fact an entire function.
 The probability density can be obtained with the same arguments used for the non-degenerate case and the result is